-Surficial deposits in the County are mainly less than 40 metres thick, except in areas of linear bedrock lows where the thickness of the surficial deposits can exceed 80 metres.
-The Buried Vegreville and Vermilion valleys are two of the main linear bedrock lows.
-The Buried Vegreville Valley is present in the western part of the County and trends generally from south to north.
-The Buried Vermilion Valley is present in the eastern half of the County and trends generally from southwest to northeast.
-Cross-section A-A' passes across both the Buried Vegreville and Vermilion valleys, and shows the thickness of the surficial deposits varies from less than 10 to more than 60 metres.
+Surficial deposits in the County are mainly less than 40 metres thick, except in areas of linear bedrock lows where the thickness of surficial deposits can exceed 60 metres.
+The Buried Vegreville and Elk Point valleys are the two main linear bedrock lows in the County.
+The Buried Vegreville Valley is present in the western third of the County and trends generally from southwest to northeast.
+The Buried Elk Point Valley is present in the eastern third of the County and also trends from southwest to northeast.
+Cross-section A-A' passes across both the Buried Vegreville and Elk Point valleys, and shows the thickness of the surficial deposits as being mainly from 40 to 60 metres.